Safaris & Spices,

 As always, we request that you work with your physician or travel doctor when making these choices.
 Please see our blog about this topic for more information about malaria.

 The World Health Organization declared Sri Lanka free of malaria in September 2016.
-Here is a link to the Scottish NHS Malaria risk map of Sri Lanka.

 Please click here to learn more about the CDC’s recommendation about Zika in Southeast Asia (please note that Sri Lanka is not currently listed as a country of concern).